 The initial term of the Lease is 20 years, beginning at the commencement date of the Lease.
 Bass Pro has the option to renew the Lease for nine one-year periods, and three five-year periods.
 During the initial 20 year term, Bass Pro is required to pay the City rent equal to 2% of "Gross Sales," except for sales of boats, recreational vehicles, off-road vehicles and all-terrain vehicles, which Bass Pro is obligated to pay 1% with a maximum of \$250 per such boat or vehicle sold.
 In addition, Bass Pro is obligated to pay "Minimum Percentage Rent" of \$1,000,000 during each year of the initial term.
 All such rental payments are referred to herein as the "Bass Pro Lease Payments."
-Based on current retail sales levels Bass Pro's rent payment has been limited to the \$1,000,000 Minimum Percentage Rent and is currently projected by the City to remain at that level throughout the initial 20 year term.
+Historically Bass Pro has not exceeded the \$1,000,000 Minimum Percentage Rent.